Tenants and Homebuyers

 Learn About Your Fair Housing Rights

-The Fair Housing Act and other laws protect people from discrimination in housing based on: race, color, religion, sex, national origin, familial status, disability, marital status and age.
-Some communities also protect people from discrimination in housing based on their source of income or sexual orientation.
+The Fair Housing Act and other laws protect people from discrimination in housing based on: race, color, religion, sex (including sexual orientation and gender identity), national origin, familial status, disability, marital status and age.
+Some communities also protect people from discrimination in housing based on their source of income or sexual orientation among other local protections.
 Learn more about your rights in "What is Fair Housing?".

 Report a Claim of Illegal Housing Discrimination

 Housing discrimination sometimes happens blatantly, but is more often difficult to recognize or fully identify.
-If you feel like you had a housing experience where you were possibly treated differently than someone else because of your race, color, religion, national origin, disability, gender, familial status, marital status or age, it may be housing discrimination.
+If you feel like you had a housing experience where you were possibly treated differently than someone else because of your race, color, religion, national origin, disability, sex (including sexual orientation and gender identity), familial status, marital status or age, it may be housing discrimination.
 Learn about the signs of housing discrimination or contact us to report discrimination.

 Get Involved with Fair Housing